m-elyoubi/AWS-Data-Engineer-Certification/README.md

 # AWS Data Engineer Associate certification

-👋 Welcome to this short and simple repo!
+👋 Welcome, Guys, to this short and simple repository written by Dashapetr.
+I have also added a few pieces of feedbacke!

 I scored 906/1000 on the [AWS Data Engineer - Associate exam](https://aws.amazon.com/certification/certified-data-engineer-associate/).
 I hope my materials and cheat sheets help you!